The 20 Best Cerebellar Hypoplasia Doctors in Japan

 Yokohama, JP

-Kenji Kurosawa practices in Yokohama, Japan.
+Kenji Kurosawa practices practicing medicine in Yokohama, Japan.
 Mr. Kurosawa is rated as a Distinguished expert by MediFind in the treatment of Cerebellar Hypoplasia.
-His top areas of expertise are Cerebellar Hypoplasia, Pelizaeus-Merzbacher Disease, Hypotonia, and Increased Head Circumference.
+He is also highly rated in 43 other conditions, according to our data.
+His clinical expertise encompasses Cerebellar Hypoplasia, Pelizaeus-Merzbacher Disease, Increased Head Circumference, and Hypotonia.

 Distinguished in Cerebellar Hypoplasia